|

 UPDATE: In 2001, the Economic Planning Agency was merged into a

-new Cabinet Office that serves as a "brain trust" for newly strengthened
+new Cabinet Office, and particularly its Council on Economic and Fiscal Policy, that serves as a "brain trust" for newly strengthened

 role of the Prime Minister (now able to direct the work of ministries and